nafkhanzam/thesis-proposal/reviews/to-do.md

 - [x] AMR-to-text plan for the silver dataset.
 - [x] Define multilingual models gonna be used.
 - [x] Define T5 in Chapter 2.
-- [ ] Recheck that 1.1 has everything for the whole first chapter.
+- [x] Recheck that 1.1 has everything for the whole first chapter. (multilingual word embedding is not yet added)